 As a Canadian, one can enter the US as a temporary visitor for up to 6 months.
 This is not to say that as long as you show that you’ll be returning within 6 months that you will be guaranteed entry.
-Especially in the case of extended visits, US Immigration may require proof of your ties to your home country—a job, a house, a car, bank accounts, etc..
-They may also require proof of how you intend to support yourself while visiting in the US through the presentation of proof of funds in your account, employment, and so forth.
+Especially in the case of extended visits, US immigration authorities may require proof of your ties to your home country—a job, a house, a car, bank accounts, etc. They may also require proof of how you intend to support yourself while visiting in the US through the presentation of proof of funds in your account, employment, and so forth.

 When traveling to the US for business purposes, you can fall under 2 categories—those who require work visas and those who don’t—and whether you require a work visa is determined by factors such as what you will be doing in the US, whether you’ll be paid for it and by whom.
 Examples of people who enter the US for business purposes but do not require a work visa would include those who are attending meetings with prospective clients and business associates and those attending training sessions.
 These people would fall under the B-1 business visitor visa category.

 For many people, however, their business purposes in the US will require them to obtain work authorizations or work visas.
 We have lawyers at Hansen & Company who are vastly experienced in US immigration law and they can help you to arrange everything.

 Regardless of whether a person seeks entry for pleasure or business, he/she may still be refused entry to the United States due to previous criminal convictions and/or immigration violations.
-Admissibility is an issue which is considered separate from tourist or work visas-an applicant may be perfectly qualified for a particular type of work visa, but if the applicant is inadmissible due to a past criminal conviction, he/she may not be approved for the work visa or allowed entry to USE the work visa until he/she has proceeded through the proper channels of dealing with his/her inadmissibility with the US CIS.
+Admissibility is an issue which is considered separate from tourist or work visas.
+An applicant may be perfectly qualified for a particular type of work visa, but if the applicant is inadmissible due to a past criminal conviction, he/she may not be approved for the work visa or allowed entry to use the work visa until he/she has proceeded through the proper channels of dealing with his/her inadmissibility with the USCIS.

 Toll Free: (800) 523-6162 (North America Only)